Raunak-Sarmacharya/kcn-seniors-docs/docs/getting-started/architecture.md

 ## Hierarchical Role Structure (6 Levels)

-KCN Seniors uses a **hierarchical role system** where each higher role includes all permissions from lower roles:
+The system uses a **hierarchical role system** where each higher role includes all permissions from lower roles:

 ### Level 1 - Public Access
 - **Available to**: All website visitors